-Clinical psychologist and PhD-student aiming at increasing our understanding of the challenges of conducting psychotherapy and how to develop clinical supervision to enhance clinical competence.
+Clinical psychologist and PhD-student aiming at increasing our understanding of the psychotherapists' clinical challenges and how to develop clinical supervision to enhance clinical competence.

 I graduated at the psychology program at Uppsala University in 2017.
-I have a background in the field of psychometrics and talent assessment for recruitment purposes as well as in developing an app for leadership development based on core principles of Cognitive Behavioral Therapy.
+I have a background in the field of psychometrics and talent assessment for recruitment purposes.
+I've also worked with the development of Yomento, an app for leadership development based on core principles of Cognitive Behavioral Therapy.
 In 2017, I switched to the field of clinical psychology and started to work with psychological treatments in an outpatient psychiatric unit at Psykiatri Nordväst in Stockholm City Council, where I still work 50 %, treating patients with depression and anxiety disorders.
 I am currently under training in Metacognitive Therapy (MCT).

-In 2019, I started my PhD training at the Centre for Psychiatry Research at Karolinska Institutet, which I do at 50 % in parallell with my clinical work.
+In 2019, I started my PhD training at the Centre for Psychiatry Research at Karolinska Institutet.
+I work 50 % with my PhD-project, in parallell with my 50 % clinical work.

 In general, my curiosity lies in clinical supervision, therapist variables contributing to increased treatment efficacy, change-mechanisms, and metacognitive therapy.

 We are also running a set of studies with Single Case Experimental Design (SCED) to assess the effects of live supervision using Bug-in-the-Eye/Ear (BITE).
 BITE is a method for live-supervision where the therapist gets real-time guidance from the supervisor during the therapy session with the patient.
 In comparison to traditional methods of supervision, BITE enables real time-feedback which is one of the most important factors for maximizing procedural learning.

 Alongside my PhD-project, I've been involved in research about how to use artificial intelligence (NLP) in qualitative psychotherapy research as well as a clinical study investigating the effects Metacognitive Therapy (MCT) in a group format for treating anxiety and depression in a naturalistic setting in an outpatient psychiatric clinic.

-At the Centre for Psychiatry Research at Karolinska Institutet I teach at the psychotherapist program.
+At the Centre for Psychiatry Research at Karolinska Institutet, I teach at the psychotherapist program.
 This involves teaching psychological treatments for depression and anxiety disorders and topics concerning my own research.
 I also supervise a theses for a MSc student and supervise students from Karolinska Institutet and Stockholms University in their clinical trainee programs.